Few antiviral products inadequately detect 3proxy as Trojan.Daemonize,

 connection bandwidth is a bottleneck.

-Use slice to speedup large data amount transfers
+Use splice to speedup large data amount transfers

 addres space.
 It can speedup proxy on high bandwidth connections, if most

-Do not use slice if there is a lot of short-living connections with no bandwidth
+Do not use splice if there is a lot of short-living connections with no bandwidth

-Use slice only on high-speed connections (e.g. 10GBE), if processor or
+Use splice only on high-speed connections (e.g. 10GBE), if processor, memory speed or

-TCP_NODELAY and slice are not contrary to each over and can be combined on
+TCP_NODELAY and splice are not contrary to each over and can be combined on